IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Proposed Approach

 \subsubsection{Belief Map Node Embedding}

 The nodes in the planning tree maintained by the IA-TIGRIS algorithm store the necessary information to represent the evolving belief map.
-The information gain up to a given node is computed based on the change in entropy within the grid cells observed by the agent’s sensor footprint during traversal from the root node to the current node.
+For our implementation, the information gain up to a given node is computed based on the change in entropy within the grid cells observed by the agent’s sensor footprint during traversal from the root node to the current node.

-A straight-forward approach to calculating the information gain for a given node consists of traversing the tree from the root all the way to the given node.
+A straightforward approach to calculating the information gain for a given node consists of traversing the tree from the root all the way to the given node.
 It is necessary to evaluate the entire trajectory because the information gain can be not modular and previous observations affect the information gain of future observations.
-Calculating the additional information gain contributed by a new node and edge requires knowledge state of the belief map at the previous node.
+Calculating the additional information gain contributed by a new node and edge requires knowledge of the state of the belief map at the previous node.
 However, this approach of calculating information gain starting at the root node is computationally inefficient and slow.

 Let $n$ denote the number of grid cells in the belief map, $m$ the total number of nodes in the planning tree, $k$ the number of nodes in the trajectory from the root to the current node, and $j$ an upper bound on the number of cells affected by a single sensor footprint.
 Computing the information gain for the current node entails stepping through each of the $k$ nodes along the trajectory and, at every step, updating at most $j$ cells, giving a running time of $\mathcal{O}(kj)$.
 Because the belief map is maintained once and updated in place during this traversal, the memory footprint remains $\mathcal{O}(n)$.

 One approach to speeding up computation is to store the entire belief map within each node.
 In this approach, the information gain for a new node is simply the sum of the parent node’s information gain and the contribution of the new node.
 With this design, evaluating a newly added node involves touching only the $j$ cells observed at that node, so the per-update cost drops to $\mathcal{O}(j)$.
 The trade-off is a higher space requirement: each of the $m$ nodes now holds $n$ cell probabilities, for a total memory complexity of $\mathcal{O}(mn)$.
 While feasible for small maps, this method becomes impractical for large-scale maps relevant to the domains and applications considered in this work due to its high memory requirements.